Builder Score

 The "Builder Score" Scoring Framework

-value conversion
+value conversion (when applicable)

 signal strength